xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Required or Special Materials

 Students will be required to create a (free) account on GitHub to download and turn in assignments.
 Students must install Github Desktop (https://desktop.github.com/) on their laptops.
 Students must also install Python on their laptops for completing and turning in assignments.
-Windows users will need to install Windows Subsystem for Linux (WSL) in order to have a functional command-line interface.
-Students will also need to install an editor.
-In this class, we use Visual Studio Code (https://code.visualstudio.com/).
-Information on accessing these resources and detailed installation instructions can be found under Getting Started in D2L and the setup.md file on the course Github site (https://github.com/bhurwitz33/be434-spring-2023).
+Students will also need to install Visual Studio Code (https://code.visualstudio.com/), an code editor.
+Information on accessing these resources and detailed installation instructions can be found under "Start here" in D2L.
+Detailed informaton on how to use and install all of these resources is available in the docs folder on the course Github site (https://github.com/bhurwitz33/be434-spring-2023) and via D2L.

 ## Required Extracurricular, Activities